KiraResari/ceal-chronicler-f/Protocol.md

   * However, it looks like the loading of characters is not working yet
     * Well, duh, looks like I forgot to add the line for transferring the loaded characters to the repository, so no surprise there =>,<=
   * Okay, now saving and loading of characters works!
+* Next, I have to make it so that Points in Time that are the first appearance of a character can't be deleted
+  * Alright, that works now too!